Measurement of the dynamic charge response of materials using low-energy, momentum-resolved electron energy-loss spectroscopy (M-EELS): Abstract

-{\bf One of the most fundamental properties of an interacting electron system is its frequency- and wave-vector-dependent density response function, $\chi({\bf q},\omega)$.
+One of the most fundamental properties of an interacting electron system is its frequency- and wave-vector-dependent density response function, $\chi({\bf q},\omega)$.
 The imaginary part, $\chi''({\bf q},\omega)$, defines the fundamental bosonic charge excitations of the system, exhibiting peaks wherever collective modes are present. $\chi$ quantifies the electronic compressibility of a material, its response to external fields, its ability to screen charge, and its tendency to form charge density waves.
-Unfortunately, there has never been a means to measure $\chi({\bf q},\omega)$ at the meV energy scale relevant to modern electronic materials.
-Here, we demonstrate a way to measure $\chi$ by applying momentum-resolution methods from x-ray and neutron scattering to surface high-resolution electron energy-loss spectroscopy (HR-EELS).
-This approach, referred to here as ``M-EELS," allows quantitative measurement of $\chi''({\bf q},\omega)$ with meV resolution at wave vectors spanning multiple Brillouin zones.
+Unfortunately, there has never been a fully momentum-resolved means to measure $\chi({\bf q},\omega)$ at the meV energy scale relevant to modern elecronic materials.
+Here, we demonstrate a way to measure $\chi$ with quantitative momentum resolution by applying alignment techniques from x-ray and neutron scattering to surface high-resolution electron energy-loss spectroscopy (HR-EELS).
+This approach, which we refer to here as ``M-EELS," allows direct measurement of $\chi''({\bf q},\omega)$ with meV resolution while controlling the momentum with an accuracy better than a percent of a typical Brillouin zone.
 We apply this technique to finite-{\bf q} excitations in the optimally-doped high temperature superconductor, Bi$_2$Sr$_2$CaCu$_2$O$_{8+x}$ (Bi2212), which exhibits several phonons potentially relevant to dispersion anomalies observed in ARPES and STM experiments.
-Our study defines a path to studying the long-sought collective charge modes in quantum materials at the meV scale. }
+Our study defines a path to studying the long-sought collective charge modes in quantum materials at the meV scale and with full momentum control. }

 \rule{\textwidth}{1pt} \rule{\textwidth}{1pt}